tjelvar-olsson/tjelvar-olsson.github.io/_drafts/using_cookiecutter_as_a_passive_code_generator.md

 ## Summary

 When you find yourself repeatedly doing the same thing it may be time to start thinking about using a code generator.
-In this post I have shown you have to use the passive code generator to produce a basic Python package template.
+In this post I have shown you how to use ``cookiecutter`` to produce a basic Python package template.

 However, it is not limited to Python package projects you could use it to automate the setup of CMake / HTML / LaTeX files; the world is your